-Of course, security and privacy are of utmost importance, but there are issues with the practical side of free VPNs too.
 We mentioned selling your profile to advertisers.
 Well, some services simply inject ads and cookies into the sites you visit while browsing or place them within the VPN client themselves.

 But there’s more.
 Free VPN services typically have a very high number of users, all of whom are sharing a small number of servers with limited capacity.
 This leads to queueing systems with potentially long wait times.
 And once you do get connected, chances are you’ll experience a slow, unreliable connection and won’t be able to access the sites you want.

-Given all of these different factors, we generally recommend steering clear of free VPN services unless you’re really in a pinch.
+Given all of these factors, we generally recommend steering clear of free VPN services unless you’re really in a pinch.